LeToNode/Play2.0-CN-doc/javaGuide/main/forms/JavaFormHelpers.md

 </div>
 ```

-It supports the same set of options as the default field constructor (see below).
+It supports the same set of options as the default field constructor (see above).

 ## Writing you own field constructor